If you've joined any Facebook groups for freelance writers, you may have noticed one question that gets asked over and over again.

 One of the biggest tips I can ever give is to not undervalue yourself as a writer.

-So how do you find that happy medium between what you think you deserve to charge and what clients will actually pay?
+So how do you find that happy medium between what you think you deserve to charge for freelance writing and what clients will actually pay?
+This article will show you how!

-How to Determine Your Rates as a New Freelance Writer
+How to Set Freelance Writing Rates as a New Writer

 The thing that I've learned since I started freelancing is figuring out what to charge as a freelance writer is only as complicated as you make it.